-Plus, it looks at the best ways to detect dehydration and, most importantly, how to stay hydrated so you don’t have to worry about dehydration in the first place.
+Plus, it looks at the best ways to detect dehydration and, most importantly, how to stay hydrated, so you don’t have to worry about dehydration in the first place.

 What is dehydration?

-The American Chemical Society describes electrolytes as salts, ingested primarily through food, that dissolve into positive or negative charges.
+The American Chemical Society describes electrolytes as salts ingested primarily through food that dissolve into positive or negative charges.

-And in the field of sports performance, the most important electrolytes are potassium, sodium, calcium and magnesium.
+And in the field of sports performance, the most important electrolytes are potassium, sodium, calcium, and magnesium.

-This means that these salts play a crucial role in brain function, muscle firing, and even your heartbeat.
+These salts play a crucial role in brain function, muscle firing, and even your heartbeat.